Skip to main content

 except Exception as e:

-# Catching literally everything
+# Catching literally everything and swallowing the traceback

 print("Something went wrong.")